deargle/deargle.github.io/security-assignments/midterm.md

 3. For both 1 and 2 above, suggest ways that vulnerabilities exploited or sensitive information obtained could be protected.

-**The scope of your project is restricted to the computer belonging to the IP address I communicated to you via email.**
+<div class='alert alert-danger'>The scope of your project is restricted to the computer belonging to the
+IP address communicated to you via Canvas.</div>

 The server you are to evaluate is running on a private network that you can only get access to if you connect Kali to a VPN.
-Download `client.conf` to kali from canvas.
+Download `client.conf` to kali from Canvas.
 Open a separate Terminal session, and run `openvpn client.conf`.
 Leave this terminal running for as long as you need to connect to the midterm vm.
-Running this will give you an ip address on VPN in the `10.8.` network space. **Use this new ip address as your LHOST whenever needed, not your `192.` one.** As usual, you can view your ip address by running `ifconfig`.
-You will be able to connect to the private `172.32.0.0/16` address of your target server even though it is on a different network, because the VPN server passes traffic through for you.
+Running this will give you an ip address on VPN in the `10.8.` network space.

+**Use this new ip address as your LHOST whenever needed, not your `192.` one.**

+You can view your ip address by running `ifconfig`.
+You will be able to connect to the private `172.32.0.0/16` address of your target server even though it is on a different subnet, because the VPN server passes traffic through for you.

+## Written Report Deliverable

 You should write the report for a managerial audience, one that isn't versed in information security concepts.
 In other words, you need to